hamannkd-48/kennyhamann.portfolio/README.md

 Welcome to my personal site.
-All graphic design work that was advertized is my own.
+All graphic design work that is advertised is my own.

 # Kenny Hamann — Design Portfolio